dar

 Phonetic Spelling: (dar)

-Short Definition: mother-of-pearl
+Definition: perhaps pearl or mother-of-pearl

 Word Origin